vectorgrp/sil-kit/docs_new/usage/demos.rst

             # 10 participants, 1 message of 200 bytes per participant pair per tick) a hundred times.
             |DemoDir|/IbDemoBenchmark VAsio 100 5 10 1 200 50
    *  -  Notes
-      -  | \- Generic publisher / subscribers are used as participants.
+      -  | \- DataPublisher / DataSubscribers are used in the participants.
          | \- The tick period is 1ms and each tick, each particpant sends the specified number of messages to every other particpant.
-         | \- All participants, the SyncMaster and the VAsio registry (VAsio only) run in the same process.
+         | \- All participants and the VAsio registry (VAsio only) run in the same process.